tonibuenter/remotequery-java/README.md

 # RemoteQuery (RQ)

-## An efficient service middleware for SQL and Java
+## An efficient service middleware for friends of SQL, Java and more

-RemoteQuery (RQ) is a simple but powerful tool for secure service creation with focus on SQL queries and Java.
+RemoteQuery (RQ) is a simple but powerful tool for secure service creation using SQL queries and Java as first class citicen.

 The highlights:

 + The most simple RQ service: an SQL statement
-+ A Java class implementing the RQ IQuery interfase is a RQ service
++ A Java class implementing the RQ IQuery.process method is a RQ service
 + Any RQ service can be protected with a list of roles
 + The RQ Servlet directly maps HTTP parameters to SQ named parameters
-+ Simple but powerfull OR (object-relational) support
++ The most simple yet powerfull object-relational support

 ## Example 1: RemoteQuery Web